Add Math Equations to PowerPoint Presentations in C#

 MathNaryOperator class

-MathNaryOperator class specifies an N-ary mathematical object, such as Summation and Integral.
+The MathNaryOperator class specifies an N-ary mathematical object, such as a Summation or Integral.
 It consists of an operator, a base (or operand), and optional upper and lower limits.
-Examples of N-ary operators are Summation, Union, Intersection, Integral.
+Examples of N-ary operators are Summation, Union, Intersection, and Integral. for a couple of seconds The MathNaryOperator class specifies an N-ary mathematical object, such as Summation and Integral.
+It consists of an operator, a base (or operand), and optional upper and lower limits.
+Examples of N-ary operators include Summation, Union, Intersection, and Integral.

 This class does not include simple operators such as addition, subtraction, and so on.
-They are represented by a single text element - MathematicalText.
+They are represented by a single text MathematicalText.

 Example: